Shaiva Siddhanta: Tamil Nadu

 Meanwhile in Tamil Nadu, after the Kalabhra interregnum, the Tamil states of the Pandyas and Pallavas reemerged, reviving the Saivite and Vaishnavite native religions.
 Further, the Saivite saint Sambandar is said to have theologically defeated 8,000 Sramanas with Buddhist names among them.
 When they started an insurrection, they were impaled by Koon Pandiyan at Samanatham near Madurai.
 Mahendravarman I under Appar, a Saivite saint retrieved and reclaimed the Sramana encroached monuments and wrote Mattavilasa Prahasana, a comic play on the heretical (non Vedic) sects of the time including Buddhism.
 Bhagavadajjukam by Baudhayana of the same reign ridiculed the Sramana sects within Hinduism, the sannyasins.
 These events are considered to be the ushering in of the Bhakti era in India which resulted in the routing of the nastika religion Buddhism and the near decimation of Jainism in India.

 South-East Asia

-In the Angkorian Khmer empire (802 to 1431), Shaiva Siddhanta flourished until the royal patronage of Theravada Buddhism and the subsequent fall of the empire's God-king Siddhantic hierarchy.
+In the Angkorian Khmer empire (802 to 1431), Buddhism was already dominant but because of some of khmer kings non Buddhist religion flourished for political reasons until Theravada Buddhism revived there and the subsequent fall of the empire's God-king hierarchy.

-In Cham society (Vietnam), the Shaiva Siddhanta - Tantrayana divide resulted in the divergence of the society into the Shaivites becoming Balamon Hindus and tantrayanists converting into the Bani Cham Muslims.
+In Cham society (Vietnam) -due to kings only and not local people the Tantrayana divide resulted in the divergence of the society into the Shaivites becoming Balamon Hindus and tantrayanists converting into the Bani Cham Muslims.

 In Majapahit nusantara (Java), Siwa Siddhanta syncretised into the Tantrayana Siwa-Buda portrayed by Nagarakretagama.
 It still survives in the Agama Hindu Dharma.
 This synthesis is portrayed by the Kakawin Sutasoma derived national motto of Indonesia: 'Bhinneka Tunggal Ika'.